 Private Samuel Paugenit*

-On December 9, 1754, Samuel Pocknett/Paugenit married Elizabeth Speen, daughter of Benjamin Speen and Rachel Thomas in Natick.
-Benjamin was the son of Natick proprietor, James Speen.
-James Speen’s granddaughter Elizabeth was one of eight heirs when James Speen’s estate was administered in 1742.
+Prior to the war, on December 9, 1754, Paugenit married Elizabeth Speen, daughter of Benjamin Speen and Rachel Thomas in Natick.
+Benjamin was the son of the Natick Proprietor, James Speen.
+(A small group of Indigenous and English men dubbed the Natick Proprietors were designated landowners in the town by order of the Massachusetts General Court in 1719.)
+James Speen’s granddaughter, Elizabeth, was one of eight heirs when Speen’s estate was administered in 1742.

-Although Samuel did not come from a Natick proprietary family like his wife Elizabeth, he came from a Native family that had acquired lands during their time in the town.
-His father, Eleazer Kenepaukenit managed to acquire lands much of it purchased from Natick proprietors.
-Eleazer Kenepaukenit left Samuel Kenepaukenit three and one quarter acres when he died in 1741.
+Although Samuel was not descended from a Natick Proprietor like his wife Elizabeth, he came from a Native family that had acquired lands during their time in the town.
+Samuel’s father, Eleazer Kenepaukenit/Paugenit purchased lands from some Natick Proprietors.
+Eleazer left his son Samuel three and one-quarter acres of land when he died in 1741.

 Previous